Can You Have Presbyopia and Cataracts?

 You can have cataracts and presbyopia at the same time, particularly as you grow older.
 Most people with cataracts also have presbyopia, as both are common in individuals over age forty.

 Although presbyopia and cataracts affect the eye’s lens, they are not the same condition.
 However, because they can happen simultaneously, it may be challenging to differentiate the symptoms.
+Here’s how you can tell the two apart:

 Their Causes